 Left Mouse Drag: Move handle.

-Shift+Left Mouse Drag: Rotate both handles of a node together.
+Shift+Left Mouse Drag: Rotate both handles of a node together (useful for corner nodes).

-Ctrl+Left Mouse Drag: Snap handle to either a multiple of the Rotation snap angle (15 degrees by default), or a line collinear with or orthogonal to the original handle.
+Ctrl+Left Mouse Drag: Snap handle to either a multiple of the Rotation snap angle (15 degrees by default), a line collinear with or orthogonal to the original handle position, New in v0.47: a line collinear with the opposite handle (if it exists), or a line collinear with the opposite straight line segment (if it exists).

 Alt+Left Mouse Drag: Allow only angle and not length to change as handle is dragged.